viadee/xai_examples/README.md

 The project is operated and further developed by the viadee Consulting AG in Münster, Westphalia.
 Results from theses at the WWU Münster and the FH Münster have been incorporated.
 * Further theses are planned: Contact person is Dr. Frank Köhne from viadee.
     Community contributions to the project are welcome: Please open Github-Issues with suggestions (or PR), which we can then edit in the team.
+For general discussions please refer to the [main repository](https://github.com/viadee/javaAnchorExplainer).
 *   We are looking for further partners who have interesting process data to refine our tooling as well as partners that are simply interested in a discussion about AI in the context of business process automation and explainability.